DanexCodr/Coderive/README.md

 }
 ```

-Show the complete of the Coderive file here: [The "InteractiveDemo" file](./src/main/cod/InteractiveDemo.cod/)
+See the complete of the Coderive file here: [The "InteractiveDemo" file](./src/main/cod/InteractiveDemo.cod/)

 ### **Compilation Output Snapshot**
 The MTOT (Mobile Target Output Tool) pipeline successfully builds the AST and compiles the code: